All Rudak’en’ziz could think, staring up into the sky at the precipice of the mesa, was how bright the Visitor had become.

 And now the dream would very soon become reality.

 The low rumble of thunder reached his ears, and he looked down at the vast fields below.
 The hot season was coming, and the storms would come with it.
 Du’lonkowo Province would be spared the worst of the weather, and the launch site with it, but he didn’t wish to take any chances.
 When the storms were especially bad, they bring the howling winds and pouring rain to even the top of the mesa.
-It had nearly cost them years of research.
+It had nearly cost them years of research before they made appropriate countermeasures.

 His wristband chimed, and he raised it to answer.